jupyterlab/frontends-team-compass/docs/triage-process.md

 Once triaged, if the item is ready, the reviewer should remove the `needs-triage` label; no additional label is required.
 If there is not enough information in the item as filed, the triage reviewer should apply the `needs-requester-info` label and leave `needs-triage` in place.
 If an item has remained in `needs-requester-info` for more than 14 days without any follow-up communication, it should be closed due to insufficient detail.

-With one hour or less of triage time per contributor per week, we should be able to triage all current and future issues in a timely manner.
 Our expectation is that every new item should be examined within a week of its creation.